gadingnst/gading.dev/src/contents/home/en.md

 ---

-Yeah, you've found my personal slice of the internet.
+Yeah, you've found me on the internet.
 So let's take a look and enjoy.